Conversations With Poets

 Rudy Francisco | Speak!
 Rudy Francisco talks poetry with Michael Klam

-Rudy Francisco is an American spoken word poet and author He has won several Poetry Slams and written six books of poetry: Getting Stitches, Scratch, No Gravity, No Gravity Part II, Helium, and I'll Fly Away.
-He made an appearance on TV One's Verses and Flow and performed his spoken-word poem "Complainers" as well as "Rifle" on the Tonight Show Starring Jimmy Fallon.
+Rudy Francisco is an American spoken-word poet and author.
+He has won several Poetry Slams and written six books of poetry: Getting Stitches, Scratch, No Gravity, No Gravity Part II, Helium and I'll Fly Away.
+He made an appearance on TV One's Verses and Flow and performed his spoken-word poems "Complainers" and "Rifle" on the Tonight Show Starring Jimmy Fallon.

 Olga García | The Influence of Grandmothers & Becoming a Poet